YuryKL/cmp-datastar/README.md

 ## Features

 - Provides completions for all Data* attributes
-- Smart context-aware completions for `data-on` events
+- Context-aware completions for `data-on` events
 - Snippet support for attribute values
 - Only triggers within HTML tag attributes